 SYMPTONS OF CHOKE IN A HORSE OR PONY

-- The horse will be distressed and extending and stretching his neck out
+- The horse will be distressed and extending and stretching his

 - Regurgitated food and white foamy saliva coming from the horse's nostrils